codatio/codat-docs/docs/accounting-api/guides/bill-pay/run-demo-app-locally.md

 ###  Configure Link to use the demo app's redirect URL

-Next, set the redirect URL that's defined in the demo app as the Codat Redirect URL.
-This URL will redirect you to the **Connection Successful** screen after you've connected the app to an accounting package in the Hosted Link flow.
+Next, set the redirect URL defined in the demo app as the Codat Redirect URL.
+This URL redirects you to the **Connection Successful** screen after you've connected the app to an accounting package in the Hosted Link flow.

 1. Sign in to the Codat Portal.
 2. On the navigation bar, go to **Settings > Redirects** to view the [Redirects](https://app.codat.io/settings/redirects) page.